qjpqzb/Cross-layer-QoS-control/README.md

 ## How to reproduce the results
 1. Create volume group and logical volume on HDD on host node which will be shared among all containers;
 2. Create containers.
 Bind mount the HDD volume to each container;
-3. We use three Applciations for evaluation, you can find the these datasets under "/ADIOS/examples/C/global-array/larger\_data/current\_data/".
-And the decimation ratio can be set via editing "/ADIOS/examples/C/global-array/test\_xgc.xml" before running "/ADIOS/examples/C/global-array/test\_xgc" to refactor and write reduced base dataset to SSD and deltas to HDD;
+3. We use three Applications for evaluation, you can find the these data sets under "/ADIOS/examples/C/global-array/larger\_data/current\_data/".
+And the decimation ratio can be set via editing "/ADIOS/examples/C/global-array/test\_xgc.xml" before running "/ADIOS/examples/C/global-array/test\_xgc" to refactor and write reduced base data to SSD and deltas to HDD;
 4. Our cross layer qos control method can be run through "qos\_control.py".
 The parameters you need to set before run are listed below.

 | Parameters | Description |
 | ------ | ------ |
 |application\_name| The name of application|